-Today, we explain in detail about a new and important FREE feature: Elementor Maintenance Mode for WordPress.
+Today, we explain in detail about a new and important FREE feature: WordPress maintenance mode.
 This is the simplest & most visual way to create under construction and coming soon pages on WordPress.

 The site administrators, on the other hand, still have access to the site, so they can test it and make sure the site is fixed or is ready for launch.

 Why & When you should use Maintenance Mode

 There are many situations when your site would need to be set as maintenance mode and coming soon.

 - Launching a redesign of a site

 - Getting search engines to know if your site is going to be launched or is down for repair (More on that later...)

 These are just some examples of situations when you would want to be able to see the website yourself, but present an under construction or coming soon page to visitors.

 How to Put WordPress in Maintenance Mode or in Coming Soon Mode